OscarHuesos/DFT_Geant4_GeantV/README.md

 - [Xerces] >= 3.2.3

 ## Build and Install
-The project can be installed manually, building from soruce each independent module:
+The project can be installed manually.
+Each module can be compiled independently from soruce.

 ### UMESIMD
 Expression template for vectorization library.